St. Thomas the Apostle - Knights of Columbus

 4th Degree Knights of Columbus

-The Pope John Paul Assembly #2920 of the Knights of Columbus consists of Knights from 4 parishes in the Diocese of Knoxville (St. Thomas the Apostle in Lenoir City, St. John Neumann in Farragut, St. Mary in Oak Ridge and St. Therese in Clinton).
+The Pope John Paul Assembly #2920 of the Knights of Columbus consists of Knights from three parishes in the Diocese of Knoxville (St. Thomas the Apostle in Lenoir City, St. Joseph the Worker in Madisonville, and Our Lady of Fatima in Maryville).
 The 4th Degree is the face of the Knights of Columbus.
 Our main principle is Patriotism.

 You have probably seen 4th Degree Knights serving as honor guard for the bishop, standing honor guard at wakes and funerals for deceased Knights, or in various neighborhoods parades and ceremonies.